-This activity gives students the chance to improve their communication skills in the TL in a front of the entire class.
+This activity gives students the chance to improve their communication skills in the TL in a low-pressure situation.
+Most students are more comfortable speaking in pairs rather than in front of the entire class.

 Instructors need to be aware of the differences between a conversation and an utterance.
 Students may use the same utterances repeatedly when doing this activity and not actually have a creative conversation.
 If instructors do not regulate what kinds of conversations students are having, then the students might not be truly improving their communication skills.